-Tom has served as the Illinois State Representative for the 106 Legislative District since 2015 and serves all or parts of Livingston, Iroquois, Woodford, Vermilion and Ford Counties.
-His district consists of approximately 108,000 people living in about 60 villages, towns, and communities.
+Representative Bennett has served as the State Representative for the 106th Representative District since 2015 and serves all or parts of Livingston, Iroquois, Woodford, Vermillion and Ford Counties.
+His district consists of approximately 108,000 people living in about 60 villages, towns and communities.
 The district has important manufacturing through such major corporations as Caterpillar and Dupont.
-There are over 30 K-12 and K-8 school districts in the district.
-People have access to five community colleges that are 45 minutes or less away.
-Both the University of Illinois and Illinois State University are just on the outskirts of the south and western parts of the district.
-Small business and agriculture are keys to our area’s growth and prosperity.
+There are over 25 K-12 and K-8 school districts in the 106th District.
+People have nearby access to five community colleges, Eureka College, University of Illinois and Illinois State University.
+Small business and agriculture are keys to the area’s growth and prosperity.
 A number of residents work at the Correctional Centers in Pontiac and Danville.

-Tom taught high school science in the Melvin-Sibley School District for seven years and then worked as a manager, computer software developer and trainer at State Farm Insurance in Bloomington for the next 30 years.
-Tom has a BS in Education, a BS in Applied Computer Science, an MBA, and a Doctorate of Business Administration.
-Tom and wife Kathy have two grown children and four grandchildren.
+Representative Bennett is the fourth of five children raised on a small farm near Gibson City.
+Bennett taught high school and junior high science for seven years and then worked as a manager, computer software developer and trainer at State Farm Insurance in Bloomington for the next 30 years.
+He has a BS in Education, a BS in Applied Computer Science, an MBA and Doctor of Business Administration.
+He and wife Kathy have two grown children and four grandchildren.

-He supports education, agriculture, economic development, business growth, and the 2nd amendment.
-He believes that we need to live within your means and provide the environment that will help each individual reach their goals and dreams.
+Representative Bennett values education and supports economic development, business growth and the 2nd Amendment.
+He believes we need to live within our means and provide the environment that will help everyone reach their goals and dreams.

-Being an American is not easy.
-In many ways, our country has always struggled but it has also grown from these struggles.
-Americans have always had different views, agendas, and goals on how things should be done.
+Being an American isn’t easy.
+In many ways our country has always struggled but it has also grown from these struggles.
+Americans have always had different views, agendas and goals on how things should be done.
 Despite these challenges, we have progressed through over 200 years to where we are today.
-We have reshaped our country and our economy a number of times to fit the needs at the time.
-We are continuing to change today.
-May God Bless America, God Bless Illinois and may God Bless our families!
+We have reshaped our country and our economy several times to fit the needs of the time.
+We continue to change today.
+May God Bless America and God Bless Illinois!